HadleySo/Mattermost-OpenID-Connect-Broker/README.md

 ## Configuration Settings

-`idp_domain`: Where Mattermost OpenID Connect Broker will be accsible from.
+`idp_domain`: Where Mattermost OpenID Connect Broker will be accessible from.
 Domain (and port) without protocol.
 `sso_domain`: Top level domain, can be the same as `idp_domain` if a subdomain is not used for Mattermost OpenID Connect Broker.
+`upstream_cookie` : Name of cookie that upstream OIDC client / authorization platform uses.
+If none, set to a random value.
+`upstream_sso_path` : Path to logout of upstream OIDC client / authorization platform - do not set port and protocol here.
 `mattermost_url`: Domain, protocol, and port of Mattermost instance.
-`authentik_domain`: Domain, protocol, and port of Authentik instance, if using Keycloak set to same value of `idp_domain`.
+`upstream_sso_domain`: Domain, protocol, and port of upstream OIDC client / authorization platform, if using Keycloak set to same value of `idp_domain`.
 `trusted_root`: Domains Mattermost OpenID Connect Broker is allowed to redirect to.
 Should be same as `sso_domain`.